michaelsnook/juice-hapi/README.md

 Setup
 -----
 `npm install` will install dependencies.
+Set up a postgres database `juice_hapi` and run the migrations and seeds: `node_modules/.bin/sequelize db:migrate && node_modules/.bin/sequelize db:seed:all`.

 Development
 -----------
-In dev, `nodemon` will run the server and watch for changes.
+In dev, `npm start` will run the server with nodemon to watch for changes.

 Production
 ----------